happybono/SonataSmooth/README.md

 This means the filter will fit a 2nd-degree polynomial (a parabola) across each window of data points.

+###### Tips for Choosing `polyOrder`
+- `polyOrder` must be less than the window length (2 × `r` + 1) to ensure a well-posed fitting problem.
+- Increasing `polyOrder` improves flexibility but risks ringing artifacts at the boundaries.
+- Common practice is to start with `polyOrder` = 2 or 3 and adjust based on how well features are preserved versus noise reduction.
+- Always validate smoothing performance on representative signal segments before batch processing.

 ##### Derivative Order (`derivOrder`)
 (Displayed only when Savitzky-Golay is selected.)